Next step: accounting career

-When accounting major Xavier Williams took his first accounting class in high school, he had no idea he would be pursuing a professional career in accounting a few years later.
-Being a student at Ohio Northern University has not only put him on the path toward a successful career, but has fostered his passions and led to lasting relationships that have complemented his academic studies.
+When Xavier Williams took his first accounting class in high school, he had no idea he would be pursuing a professional career in accounting a few years later.
+Being a student at Ohio Northern University not only put him on the path toward a successful career, but fostered his passions and led to lasting relationships that have complemented his academic studies.

 He quickly found that there were ample opportunities at ONU to get involved in his passions aside from business.
-He is the President of Brother 2 Brother student organization, and Beta Alpha Psi Academic Fraternity, the Black Student Union, and the Gospel Ensemble.
+He was the President of Brother 2 Brother student organization, and was a member of the Beta Alpha Psi Academic Fraternity, the Black Student Union, and the Gospel Ensemble.
 He also became an orientation leader and a Good News Bear College Coordinator, and a student ambassador.

-On the academic side, he has found the accounting program to be top-notch for a number of reasons.
-The networking opportunities Xavier has taken part in, such as connecting with Big Four accounting firms during the Meet the Firms event, have allowed him to refine his networking skills and learn about different accounting companies and what they have to offer.
+On the academic side, he found the accounting program to be top-notch for a number of reasons.
+The networking opportunities Williams took part in, such as connecting with Big Four accounting firms during the Meet the Firms event, allowed him to refine his networking skills and learn about different accounting companies and what they have to offer.

 “When you tell employers you graduated from ONU, that just puts you above the other candidates,” he says.
 “Additionally, the faculty are here for you.
 They give you their number if you have a question about a problem or just need to talk.
-All of the professors have worked in higher-profile companies and experienced it, and now they’re teaching us.”
+All of the professors have worked in higher-profile companies and experienced it before teaching.”

-To prospective students considering the accounting program, Xavier offers this advice:
+To prospective students considering the accounting program, Williams offers this advice: